 Part V Confidentiality

-15. During this period, both the issuer and its sponsor should keep a close watch on the trading activity of the issuer's securities.
-The sponsor should be prepared to advise the issuer to make an immediate public announcement if necessary, and the issuer should be prepared to make an immediate public announcement if necessary.
+14 During this period, the issuer should keep a close watch on the trading activity of its securities and be prepared to make an immediate public announcement if necessary.

 Part VI Clarification or Confirmation of Rumours or Reports

-17. If rumours indicate that material information has been leaked, a frank and explicit announcement is required.
-This is because one of the conditions for withholding information, i.e. confidentiality of the information, is no longer fulfilled.
+16 If rumours indicate that material information has been leaked, a frank and explicit announcement is required.
 If rumours are in fact false or inaccurate, they should be promptly denied or clarified.
 A statement to the effect that the issuer knows of no corporate developments that could account for the unusual market activity can have a salutary effect.
 In addition, a reasonable effort should be made to bring the announcement to the attention of the party that initially distributed the information (in the case of an erroneous newspaper article, for example, by sending a copy of the announcement to the newspaper's financial editor, or in the case of an erroneous market letter, by sending a copy to the broker responsible for the letter).
 If rumours are correct or there are developments, an immediate statement to the public as to the state of negotiations or corporate plans in the rumoured area must be made.
 Such statements are essential despite the business inconvenience which may result, even if the matter had yet to be presented to the issuer's board of directors for consideration.

 Part VII Unusual Trading Activity